socrata-platform/nbe-dataset-migrator/README.md

 ### Overview

 This is a gem to help with NBE->NBE dataset migrations.
-It works by providing a DatasetMigration class that exposes discrete actions, and has the capability of doing:
+It works by providing a DatasetMigration class that exposes the various steps required to migrate a dataset, including:
 * Fetch dataset metadata from the source environment
 * Create dataset with the same name in the target environment
-* Create the standard columns in the new dataset
+* Create standard columns in the new dataset
 * Find any computed columns in source dataset, and the curated regions they reference
-* Migrate over the curated regions to target environment (using DataSync)
+* Migrate over the curated regions to target environment (using DataSync with NBE support)
 * Create the computed columns in the new dataset, referencing the new curated regions
 * Copy over data using the SODA2 REST API
 * Publish